 The Joint Managing Director and Chief Financial Officer of IFFCO is Rakesh Kapur, an an ex-Indian Revenue Service Officer who this past May got elected as Chairman of International Fertiliser Association.
 He joined IFFCO as CFO in 2005.
 His wife, Ms. Anita Kapur, who is presently a Member of Competition Appellate Tribunal, was the Chairman Central Board of Direct Taxes when a file relating to a probe by the Income Tax department into a Rs.
 1000 million FDI in favour of the Tradex group was closed.
 Government of India sources have informed Newsroom24x7 that this case, which allegedly smacks of money laundering, is still under the scanner of the enforcement agencies at the Government of India level.

-Postscript: The Union Minister for Road Transport and Highways and Shipping Nitin Gadkari has asked NHAI to institute an enquiry in the wake of disclosures by the US Department of Justice.
+Postscript (updated – 3 August 2017; 5 p.m.): The Union Minister for Road Transport and Highways and Shipping Nitin Gadkari told Lok Sabha on 3 August 2017 that he has asked NHAI to institute a probe in the wake of disclosures by the US Department of Justice.
 Still question arises – why no probe was held when the World Bank had pointed to corruption in the National Highway project.
 Walid Kurdi’s acquittal by European Courts in the Jordan Phosphate case could be based on the logic that there was nothing criminal or illegal in the business procedure adopted by him.
 But whether or not Walid’s business model was aided and supported by the Indian links of JPMC and others holding positions of authority in India besides the issue of money laundering is a matter that needs to be investigated.